ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * The deadlock continues, with no clear resolution.

-* This eventually leads to loss of reputation and company closure for Vendor OS-X.
+* This eventually leads to a loss of reputation and company closure for Vendor OS-X.

 --- back